department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/new-skills.md

 <div class="va-introtext">

 Do you have a service-connected disability that makes it hard for you to succeed in your career path?
-Find out if you're eligible for Vocational Rehabilitation and Employment (VR&amp;E) training to help you find work in a different field that better suits your current abilities and interests.
+Vocational Rehabilitation and Employment (VR&amp;E) training may help you find work in a different field that better suits your current abilities and interests.
+Find out if you’re eligible for VR&E benefits.

 </div>